Inca tern: Vocalization

 The Inca tern is most vocal at its nesting colonies.
 Its calls include "raucous cackling notes" and "mewing"; the latter call has been likened to that of a kitten.

 Status

 The IUCN has assessed the Inca tern as Near Threatened.
 It has a somewhat restricted range; its population size is not known and is believed to be decreasing.
 "Reproductive success is dramatically reduced during El Niño events".
 Human harvesting of its primary prey is a probable threat as is climate change.
 One estimate placed its population at about 150,000 in 2011.

+Captivity

+Because of its unusual plumage, the species is popular in zoos.
+Escapes from captivity can occur, which leads to problems determining genuine vagrancy.